aimms/user-guide/aimms-ide/Solvers/CPLEX/MIP Solution Pool/CPLEX_MIP_Solp_-_Do_Populate.rst

 This option can be used to let CPLEX generate multiple solutions to a mixed integer programming (MIP) problem.
 Possible values are:

     *	No
     *	Yes

-This option should be switched on before a normal solve statement (or before GMP::Instance::Solve) to let CPLEX fill the solution pool.
+This option should be switched on before a normal solve statement (or before :any:`GMP::Instance::Solve`) to let CPLEX fill the solution pool.

 **Note**

 *	If this option is switched on, no postsolve will be done, and sensitivity information and constraint level values will not be available.

 **Learn more about**